happybono/SonataSmooth/README.md

 When the user clicks **Calibrate** Button :
 - All input values are converted to a double[] array.
 - Kernel radius and polynomial order are parsed from combo-boxes.
-- The selected filter is applied using parallel processing (PLINQ).
+- The selected filter is applied via Parallel.For (falls back to serial for small datasets).
 - Results are added to the output list box in batches, with progress feedback.
+- ProgressBar (`pbMain`) is reused across smoothing and export operations (0 – 100), reset to 0 after completion or cancellation.
+- If no items exist in the Initial Dataset, calibration / export handlers exit immediately after resetting progress.
+- During calibration the following controls are temporarily disabled and restored afterward: btnCalibrate, btnInitClear, btnInitEdit, btnInitPaste, btnInitDelete, btnInitSelectAll, btnInitSelectSync, btnRefClear, btnRefSelectSync, btnRefSelectAll.

 #### Filter Algorithm Implementation
 - **Rectangular Mean** : Computes the average of values within a fixed-size window.
 - **Weighted Median** : Uses binomial coefficients as weights to compute a robust median.
 - **Binomial Average** : Applies Pascal's triangle coefficients for a Gaussian-like smoothing.
 - **Savitzky-Golay** : Constructs a Vandermonde matrix and performs least-squares polynomial fitting.
-- **Gaussian Filter** : Generates a normalized Gaussian kernel and applies it with mirrored boundary handling.
+- **Gaussian Filter** : Generates a normalized Gaussian kernel and applies it honoring the selected Boundary Mode (Adaptive recomputes σ with the truncated window).

 #### Parallel Processing & UI Responsiveness
-- All filtering operations are executed using `ParallelEnumerable` or `Parallel.For` to utilize all CPU cores.
+- All filtering operations are executed using `Parallel.For` to utilize all CPU cores.
+PLINQ is used only during input parsing (clipboard / drag‑drop), not in the smoothing pass.
 - `Progress<T>` is used to update the UI progress bar in real-time.
 - `BeginUpdate` / `EndUpdate` prevent flickering during listbox updates.
 - `Task.Yield()` ensures the UI thread remains responsive during long operations.